oroce/web-development-workshop/introduction.md

 # Funny things I did

-* solving socket.io issues for couple of thousands user
+* solving socket.io issues for a couple of thousands user
 * writing client app for x-ray located in London from Budapest
 * converting 30TB videos for our video hosting app

 ???
-You can mention the 12bit grayscale TIFF problem where you found a german universities article about to convert those images in google cache
+You can mention the 12bit grayscale TIFF problem where you found a German universities article about to convert those images in google cache
 ---

 # Doing nowadays